By George H. Harrison

 His day jobs included business interests in several corporations, four decades as a bank executive and service to many community charities and foundations.
 For this, he received numerous community and national awards for business achievement and volunteer service.

 Clayt was a cornerstone member of the Professional Outdoor Media Association, inspired by his daughter, Laurie Lee Dovey.
 “What amazed me about my dad,” Laurie Lee told me, “was his humility.
 In a world where ego is a big part of our game, Clayt had none,” she said.
 “I never knew a man more honest, nor with more intellect … I wish I had 1/10th of my dad’s smarts,” she confessed.

 Perhaps Clayt Dovey’s greatest asset was his love for life.
 You could never be around him without immediately recognizing it.
 There was always a twinkle in his eye.
 Even after a debilitating stroke, Clayt still fished and hunted with the aid of supports needed to achieve accuracy.
 His most precious possessions were his family, friends and a series of adorable pug dogs.
 Because I was one of those friends, I consider myself fortunate to have spent time with, and had my life enriched by, this legend. ◊

 George H. Harrison, of Hubertus, Wis., is a freelance writer/photographer and book author.
-He has received the Ham Brown, Jade of Chiefs and Out-standing Board Member awards since joining OWAA 45 years ago.
+He has received the Ham Brown, Circle of Chiefs and Out-standing Board Member awards since joining OWAA 45 years ago.